yurujaja/pangaea-bench/README.md

     - support multitemporality for change detection (should be easy, if following what we did for upernet)
     - support pixel level regression (should be easy, changing the loss when using upernet)
 - config file:
-    - we should uniform the task parameters and the encoder parameters (some of them are redundant).
     - we should remove all the argparse from the training loop but the one about the paths and the training strategies (e.g. GPUs)
     - we should remove the mean and the std parameters from the config and let the normalization in each dataset loading
     - create the config for `RemoteClip_large` and `CROMA_base` (easy)